Bandaranaike International Airport: Expansion projects

-The airport is undergoing resurfacing of its runway.
+The airport underwent resurfacing of its runway, and to celebrate, Emirates launched a one-off A380 flight operated as EK654 from Dubai, replacing the B777 aircraft usually deployed by Emirates on flights to Sri Lanka.

 Future projects include a second runway to support the Airbus A380, a further eight passenger gates, a domestic terminal, a five-storey car-park, and a five-star hotel neighbouring the airport.
-Construction of the new approach channels to the airport will begin in April 2017.
+Construction of new approach channels to the airport began in April 2017.

 A new split-level passenger terminal building, which separates arrivals and departures vertically, a new pier with eight boarding gates, and fourteen passenger boarding bridges, with a dedicated gate comprising two passenger boarding bridges for the new Airbus A380, will be included in the proposed new complex.
 There would also be a remote apron and an additional nine parking stands to ease air traffic movement.
 There would be a tax-free apparel shopping mall at the Katunayake BOI Zone to attract more business visitors to Sri Lanka.
 The mall is to be adjacent to the arrival terminal and connected by a sky bridge.

 The second stage will involve the acquisition of 600 ha of public land, the construction of a runway capable of accommodating new-generation airplanes, an aircraft repair and maintenance center, an arrival and a departure terminal, a shopping arcade, a cargo complex connected to the airport by rail and a multi-storey car park.
-Under the Development Project Phase II, Stage 2, a second passenger terminal and a required utility for second terminal will be constructed.
-Work will also be carried out to expand the terminal, aircraft parking apron, and public utilities.
+Under the Development Project Phase II, Stage 2, a second passenger terminal and a required utility for a second terminal will be constructed.
+The terminal, aircraft parking apron, and public utilities will also be expanded.
 The existing airport terminal will be converted to a domestic and regional terminal, when the new complex is ready.
-A two tier passenger terminal with arrivals and departures physically separated as found in most modern airports will also be constructed.
-A rapid exit to the Colombo – Katunayake Highway will be provided directly from the terminal.
+A two-tier passenger terminal with arrivals and departures physically separated as found in most modern airports will also be constructed.
+A rapid exit to the Colombo–Katunayake Expressway will be provided directly from the terminal.

-The project has been divided into two packages and the bidding has been completed for both packages.

 The construction work of Package B –"Remote Apron and Taxiways" commenced in April 2017.

-The bids for Package A- "Terminal building and associated works" are under evaluation.
-Construction is expected to commence by November 2017 with the selection of the main contractor.